Minimizing Ocean Impact with Marine Friendly Desalination

 Environmental Challenges of Traditional Desalination

-Conventional desalination methods present several environmental risks:
+Conventional desalination systems present several environmental risks that make innovation essential.

 The Future of Freshwater: Technology Meets Responsibility